 So, which should I choose?

 Ultimately, the choice is down to personal preference.
 Some brands are more recognisable, so you might be swayed by the ‘name’ when you buy.
 Because both branded and generic medication contain the same active ingredients and quantities, your choice will essentially be determined by cost.
 They both work in exactly the same way, it just depends if you’re happy to pay more money for a more recognisable brand than a non-branded version.

 The only difference to look out for are the inactive ingredients — if you’re allergic to any of these ingredients, you’ll have to opt for an alternative version.

 Loved our advice on generic versus branded medication?
 We've got lots more health advice on our Health & Wellness Edit, guaranteed to give your body a well-deserved boost.
-Looking for the best prenatal vitamins for your pregnancy?
-Could you be making these common mistakes with pain killers?
+Can supplements really boost your immune system?
+Are you suffering from depression or could you have vitamin D deficiency?